 Note that these edges may be loops, as the one labelled by $-5$ on the left-hand picture of Figure~\ref{f.EnNetMST}, for instance. \item As in the so-called reversed Kruskal algorithm, from each cycle delete the edge with the largest label, and get a minimal spanning tree in each component of the above graph. \item Draw all the edges of the thus constructed forest as straight line segments, respecting the torus topology (i.e., choosing the line segment on the torus that is homotopic to the concatenation of the embedded edges of $\EnNet_M^{r\meso}(\omega^\lambda,\PPP^\eps_\vl)$ that gave rise to this edge of the forest).
-See the right-hand picture of Figure~\ref{f.EnNetMST}. \enum \ede
+See the right-hand picture of Figure~\ref{f.EnNetMST}.
+Note that the edges may intersect each other besides their endpoints (even if this does not happen on this particular picture). \enum \ede